 What is a crown?

-Why crown a tooth?
+Why do we need to crown a root canal treated tooth?

-Protection
+1) Protection

-Improve the appearance of teeth
+2) Improve the appearance of teeth

-When would crowned teeth require root canal treatment?
+Do all crowned teeth require root canal treatment?

 For the most part, crowns are usually used to protect and rebuild teeth that have experienced some form of damage.
 Before the crown is installed, it’s ideal that anything that compromises the tooth’s nerve tissue is removed.
 As such, if the tooth is significantly damaged, it’s better to perform a root canal treatment first to ensure any infection is removed.
 In most cases, the events that lead to the need for a crown usually require a need for root canal treatment too.